Australian Christian Churches: Pentecostal Church of Australia

 In 1925, the American evangelist A. C. Valdez visited Australia and was invited by Charles Greenwood to preach at his church in the Melbourne suburb of Sunshine, beginning what would become the year-long Sunshine Revival.
 The growing congregation converted a movie theatre into a 1,000 seat church known as Richmond Temple.
 The Pentecostal Church of Australia grew out of this revival, and many of Australia's early Pentecostal churches trace their origins to Richmond Temple.
-Together, Richmond Temple and the Pentecostal Church, Sydney formed the center of the expanding PCA.
+Together, Richmond Temple and the Pentecostal Church, Sydney formed the centre of the expanding PCA.

 After a year of revival, Valdez left to pursue itinerant evangelism, and Kelso Glover became the new pastor of Richmond Temple and leader of the PCA.
 Glover was baptised in the Holy Spirit at the Azusa Street revival and was one of the rare participants in early American Pentecostalism with an intellectual background.
 Glover thought the greatest need of the Pentecostal movement in Australia was "preachers, anointed of God and rightly instructed in the Word".
 To meet this need he began a short-lived Bible institute.
 He also began The Australian Evangel, a monthly publication distributed to PCA members.
 Glover resigned in October 1927 and handed the church over to Greenwood.

 Other foreign evangelists were to have an effect on the PCA and Australian Pentecostalism.
 English evangelist Smith Wigglesworth spent five months in Australia in 1927 under the sponsorship of the PCA.
 Wigglesworth's healing crusade reinforced the importance of faith and the ministry of healing in Australian Pentecostalism.
 In April 1928, Donald Gee of the Assemblies of God in Great Britain attended the annual convention of the PCA.

 In 1934, the Melbourne Apostolic Church began near Richmond Temple.
 Originating in Great Britain, the Apostolic Church was distinct from the majority of Pentecostal groups at the time by its belief in the fivefold offices of apostle, prophet, evangelist, pastor and teacher.
 Most Pentecostals saw prophecy as a function open to the entire Spirit baptised congregation, not as offices given to specific persons.
 However, the Apostolic Church ordained both apostles and prophets.
 Within a week of the Apostolic Church's opening, 70 of Richmond Temple's members left and joined the new church.
 The Temple's elders believed that Greenwood should resign and the Temple join the Apostolic Church.
 However, a congregational vote sided with Greenwood, and all but one elder joined the Apostolics.
 After this upset, the PCA, along with the Assemblies of God Queensland, struggled to distance itself from the Apostolic Church's teaching.